ordina-jworks/ordina-jworks.github.io/_posts/2016-11-12-TheServerlessCloud.md

 Currently the tooling for AWS Lambda is still relatively immature, but this is changing rapidly.
 At the time of writing, the AWS Lambda console offers the possibility to create a Lambda using blueprints.
-This is already easier then setting up a lambda by hand (using a ZIP-file).
+This is already easier than setting up a lambda by hand (using a ZIP-file).
 Blueprints are sample configurations of event sources and Lambda functions.
 Currently 45 blueprints are available.
 To give a short introduction, we’ll select the **hello-world** blueprint.